 The Internet of Things (IoT) has greatly changed the way we view, use and interact with smart devices, both in the consumer world and, increasingly, in the business world.
 Internet-connected virtual assistants, appliances, security systems and much more can all communicate and coordinate with each other, allowing for automation and streamlining of boring and time-consuming activities.
 However, for all the conveniences that IoT devices afford us, security remains a major concern.

 Anything that’s connected to the internet has the potential to be hacked and misused.
 Very worrying when you consider the amount of personal data that IoT devices collect and use.
 Must IoT devices run a primitive OS and offer little or no protection against attacks.
 Exploiting either the device itself or the network it runs on may be enough to gain credentials (even ‘smart’ ovens now require a login!).
-Those credentials could well be the start of a much more sophisticated and damaging attack on the enterprise – and 2019 could well be the year we see a high profile attack of this nature.
+Those credentials could well be the start of a much more sophisticated and damaging attack on the enterprise – and 2019 could well be the year we see these mobile technology trends produce a high profile attack of this nature.